boderg/recipe-base/README.md

 - In the Terminal/CLI, connect to Heroku using this command: `heroku login -i`
 - Set the remote for Heroku: `heroku git:remote -a app_name` (replace *app_name* with your app name)
 - After performing the standard Git `add`, `commit`, and `push` to GitHub, you can now type:
 - `git push heroku main`

 The project should now be connected and deployed to Heroku!

 ### Local Deployment

-This project can be cloned or forked in order to make a local copy on your own system.
+The Recipe Base project can be cloned or forked in order to make a local copy on your own system.

 For either method, you will need to install any applicable packages found within the *requirements.txt* file.